 Depending on your subscription plan, you will see a slightly different 'Add preset' dialog.
 Here, you will need to select/fill in all of the below information to create a preset.

 Once you’ve completed the settings, you can move to ‘Spec’ to set all your specifications for a preset and define any variants that the preset may have.
 Variants are used when a specific position has multiple different outputs.
 This means that you can create multiple image variants with different file formats, DPIs, dimensions, etc for a position with ease.

 If products are being produced on a preset, variants cannot be added or removed.
-The reason being is that if you were to add/remove a variant, then this would affect existing products all of a sudden needing or losing the need for an image in a given position.
+The reason is that if you were to add/remove a variant, then this would affect existing products all of a sudden needing or losing the need for an image in a given position.
 So we lock variants in on presets once they are in use to avoid any mishaps during the production process.

-This is where you decide the schema, property, and which value Creative Force can write to your file.
+This is where you decide the schema, property, and value Creative Force can write to your file.
 You can set these rules on specific variants by switching on the ‘Variant specific’ toggle.